app-net-interface/awi-catalyst-sdwan-operator/README.md

 kube-system   storage-provisioner                           1/1     Running   1 (20h ago)   20h
 ```

-In order to make `kube-awi-controller-manager` working you need to modify the deployent:
+In order to make `catalyst-sdwan-operator-controller-manager` working you need to modify the deployent:

 ```
-kubectl edit deployment  kube-awi-controller-manager -n awi-system
+kubectl edit deployment  catalyst-sdwan-operator-controller-manager -n awi-system
 ```

 Locate args and add `--awi-catalyst-address` pointing at the local process